hatayama/uMCP/Packages/src/README.md

 ```

 > [!NOTE]
-> By combining these commands, AI can complete complex tasks without human intervention.
+> By combining these tools, AI can complete complex tasks without human intervention.
 > They are particularly powerful for repetitive tasks like error fixing and test execution.

 ## Security Settings